rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 Be merciful, even as your Father is merciful. ^0636

-, Judge not, and you will not be judged; condemn not, and you will not be condemned; forgive, and you will be forgiven; ^0637
+Judge not, and you will not be judged; condemn not, and you will not be condemned; forgive, and you will be forgiven; ^0637

 give, and it will be given to you.
 Good measure, pressed down, shaken together, running over, will be put into your lap.
 For with the measure you use it will be measured back to you. ^0638

-He also told them a parable : Can a blind man lead a blind man?
+He also told them a parable: Can a blind man lead a blind man?
 Will they not both fall into a pit? ^0639

 A disciple is not above his teacher, but everyone when he is fully trained will be like his teacher. ^0640

-Why do you see the speck that is in your brother’s eye, but do not notice the log that is in your own eye? ^0641
+Why do you see the speck that is in your brother's eye, but do not notice the log that is in your own eye? ^0641

-How can you say to your brother, Brother, let me take out the speck that is in your eye, when you yourself do not see the log that is in your own eye?
-You hypocrite, first take the log out of your own eye, and then you will see clearly to take out the speck that is in your brother’s eye. ^0642
+How can you say to your brother, 'Brother, let me take out the speck that is in your eye,' when you yourself do not see the log that is in your own eye?
+You hypocrite, first take the log out of your own eye, and then you will see clearly to take out the speck that is in your brother's eye. ^0642

 For no good tree bears bad fruit, nor again does a bad tree bear good fruit, ^0643